All About Doctor Education Pvt Ltd

 University Merit Scholarships

-Depending on their academic history or high NEET scores, several Vietnamese medical universities will waive their Vietnam Mbbs Fees partially.
+Depending on their academic history or high NEET scores, several Vietnamese medical universities will waive their Vietnam MBBS fees partially.
 They are not so advertised, and in any case, one has to inquire with the university itself during the application process.

 Vietnamese Government Scholarships